matthewshan/edu-102-dotnet-code/exercises/debug-activity/README.md

 You should have observed that the `SendBill` Activity is failing with an error that indicates it was supplied with an invalid (negative) charge amount.
 Click the **Pending Activities** tab near the top of the screen to display information about the failure and retries in a more convenient layout.

-1. Run `dotnet test` from within the `Test` subdirectory.
+1. Run `dotnet test` from within the `Tests` subdirectory.
 You should observe that all tests pass.
    - Unfortunately, the co-worker who implemented the code to apply a discount did not write a test case for it.
 Deploying the untested code is what led to this failure, but writing a test now will help you to verify the fix.
 2. Open the [Test/PizzaOrderActivityTests.cs](./practice/Test/PizzaOrderActivityTests.cs) file in the editor
 3. Add a new test by copying the existing `TestSendBillTypicalOrderAsync` function and renaming the new function as `TestSendBillAppliesDiscountAsync`, and then make the following changes to it: